syncfusion-content/winui-docs/winui/TreeGrid/Columns.md

 {
     if (e.Column.MappingName == "FirstName")
     {
-        e.Column.HeaderTemplate = this.Resources["headerTemplate"] as DataTemplate;
+        e.Column.HeaderTemplate = this.treeGrid.Resources["headerTemplate"] as DataTemplate;
     }
 }
 {% endhighlight %}